 Attractions in Matera

 The Sassi are the most important attraction in Matera.
-This UNESCO World Heritage Site has gained international recognition and has been mentioned in many important travel guides and travel shows.
-The Sassi existed in the city since pre-historic times and many believe that these were the first settlement in all of Italy.
-The Sassi are houses that have been dug in the rock tufts and they are more like caves.
-In many places the streets are running on top of the houses and are particularly unqiue.
+This UNESCO World Heritage Site has gained international recognition and has been mentioned in many important travel guides and travel shows: these rock excavated dwellings existed since pre-historic times, and are considered by many as the first type of organized settlement in Italy.
+The Sassi have been excavated directly into the tufa and are a magnificent example of man and nature complementing each other: roads and pathways often run on top of the houses, creating a unique and suggestive view.

-The Sassi are built on top of each other and at one point, after the modern city had grown and developed, the government tried to relocate the population from the sassi to the modern city.
+The Sassi are built on top of each other and at one point, after the modern city had grown and developed, the government tried to relocate the population to the modern city.
 However, people still love living here and when in Matera, a visit to this unique settlement is a must.

 Duomo of Matera

-The main cathedral of Matera is an important religious place in the city and is dedicated to Santa Maria Della Bruna.
-The cathedral was built in the 13th century in a Romanesque Apulian style of architecture which is unique to this part of Italy.
-There is a 52 meter high bell tower in the cathedral and a rose window on the façade, divided into sixteen columns.
-The decoration and art work is mainly from the 14th century with a Baroque theme, however there is a beautiful 18th Century fresco here too from the Byzantine era.
+The main cathedral of Matera is dedicated to Santa Maria Della Bruna.
+The cathedral was built in the 13th century in a Romanesque Apulian style of architecture, which is unique to this part of Italy.
+The cathedral is embellished by a 52 meter high bell tower and a beautiful rose window on the façade, divided into sixteen columns.
+The decoration and art work are mainly from the 14th century.

 Cave Churches in the Sassi

-There are several churches in the sassi in Matera which are particularly interesting.
+There are several churches in the Sassi in Matera, which are particularly interesting.
 These churches are believed to be the earliest existing religious places in Italy and have been here for centuries.
-Some of them are fairly simple, a single cavern with one altar, whereas others are complex connecting caves with large underground chambers.
+Some of them are fairly simple, a single cavern with one altar, whereas others are complex and formed by connecting caves, with large underground chambers.